 The Clavinova's built-in Music Database gives you a convenient way to select the style, voice, and effect settings that will suit a particular type of music.
-Just select one of the 463 entries in the Music Database; the Clavinova does the rest!
+Just select one of the more than 400 panel setups in the Music Database; the Clavinova does the rest!